Three Weeks in Japan: A First Time Itinerary

 5 days in Osaka itinerary

-Back in the heart of Japan, we based ourselves in the modern city of Osaka for the next 5 days of our 3 weeks Japanese itinerary.
+With just over 1 week in Japan left to us, we were back in the heart of Japan, and we based ourselves in the modern city of Osaka for the next 5 days of our 3 weeks Japanese itinerary.
 Just a stone's throw from Kyoto, Osaka nevertheless makes a more convenient base for exploring the surrounding areas, thanks to cheaper accommodation, some of the best restaurants in Japan and superior nightlife options.

 We spent our days discovering what Osaka had to offer, including historical sites like Osaka-jo Castle and the lovely Sumiyoshi Taisha shrine.
 We ambled along the riverbanks of the many waterways criss-crossing the city, rested our feet together with the locals in one of the trendy coffee shops overlooking the rivers, and ate in first-rate restaurants.
 We ascended the Umeda Sky Building for the fantastic views, and shopped in the department stores of the surrounding Umeda area.